Best pillow for side sleepers – tried and tested for side sleeping comfort and support

 Is a firm or soft pillow better for side sleepers?

 Ultimately, whether you opt for a soft or firm pillow is down to your personal preference.
-However, most side sleepers are best opting for a pillow that's fairly well filled with a good loft.
-This is because a softer pillow filling makes the pillow more likely to become compressed during the night which can lead to the head dropping lower and a kink forming in the neck which can cause neck pain.
+However, most side sleepers find that a firmer pillow with a good loft (that's pillow speak for height) suits them best.
+This is because a firmer pillow is more stable and can support the head higher throughout the night.
+A softer pillow filling is more likely to become compressed during the night, which can lead to the head dropping too low and a kink forming in the neck.
+This can, in turn, lead to neck pain.

 Amy is Ideal Home’s Sleep Editor and the Ideal Home Certified Expert on Sleep.
 She's spent the last four years researching and writing about what makes for the best night’s sleep during the day and testing out sleep products to find the best-in-class by night.
 So far she’s clocked up over 10,000 hours of pillow, duvet, and mattress testing experience.